Social Class Ancient China

 The Imperial Hierarchy: The Apex of Power

 At the pinnacle of ancient Chinese society sat the Emperor, considered the Son of Heaven, a divinely appointed ruler with absolute authority.
-His power was not merely political; it was imbued with a spiritual significance that permeated all aspects of life.
+Also, his power was not merely political; it was imbued with a spiritual significance that permeated all aspects of life.
 The emperor's family, the imperial clan, held considerable influence, enjoying privileges and positions unavailable to others.
 This included various ranks of princes, princesses, and other relatives who often held significant administrative or military roles.

 The Aristocracy and the Gentry: Wealth and Influence